 Planning a warm, healthy home.

-Planning for warmth
+Planning for warmth - insulation and heating

 Once the insulation is taken care of, the next biggest source of heat loss is through glazed areas i.e. windows, skylights and glass doors.
-Consider new double glazed joinery or retro-fitting a double-glazing system to existing windows.
+Consider new double glazed joinery or retro-fitting a double-glazing system to your existing windows.
 A double-glazed window uses two panes, separated by a gap, which is filled with air or an insulating gas such as argon.
-Low-E (low-emissivity) and tinted glasses can also be included in these retrofit options.
+Low-E (low-emissivity) and tinted glass can also be included in these retrofit options.

 A little planning now will go a long way towards a more comfortable, healthy home for your family to enjoy.
 It'll also help to keep your ongoing power bills in check!